 Restrict Content Pro

 To hide the course behind a paywall, I decided to leverage Restrict Content Pro.
 There are other membership plugins, but this one comes highly recommended by others who have used WordPress to launch a course.
 The plugin offers Stripe checkout and “levels” of membership, so you can hide certain parts from someone who’s paying for a basic plan.

 WP Complete was a late addition to the course.
 I was figuring out a way to track progress since I chose not to use an LMS plugin.
 The WP Complete does not require an LMS or any unique systems.
 It will work with posts, pages, and custom post types.
 This setup means you can create 20 pages, and each could include complete buttons.

 Hands down the easiest way to track a student’s dashboard!

 WordPress is 100% the first no-code platform.
 It had some of the first page builders and no code workflows before Webflow and Squarespace.
 I know WordPress fairly well, working with it day-to-day, but I do not know how to code.
-Setting up the course via pages and not using some learning plugin meant I could use native WordPress funcations.
+Setting up the course via pages and not using some learning plugin meant I could use native WordPress functions.

 All total, I spent around 30 hours over two weeks building out the full course.
-It was a seemless process with a small learning curve.
+It was a seamless process with a small learning curve.
 I believe anyone could build this course in two weekends, with only a small amount of knowledge about WordPress and these plugins.

-The plugins and page builder I used are some more expensive options, but they're some of the best options on the market.
-I'm interested in hearing if you're going to build a course on WordPress, or if you have used a different set of plugins.
+The plugins and page builders I used are some more expensive options, but they’re some of the best options on the market.
+I’m interested in hearing if you’re going to build a course on WordPress, or if you have used a different set of plugins.